-- 11.1 The broad options appraisal work was mostly undertaken between January 2010 and and July 2011 to reflect consultations undertaken on the broad options for growth and in particular consultations on Issues and Alternative Options and the Derby Housing Market Area Options for Growth Consultation.
-This process identified broad options to address the key issues identified in the first stage of consultation (Issues and Ideas) undertaken in January 2009. - 11.2 In assessing the broad options identified in the plan against the sustainability appraisal the Authority was able to conclude which options were likely to have the most positive economic and social effects and the least deterimantal environmental effects.
+- 10.2 The broad options appraisal work was mostly undertaken between January 2010 and and July 2011 to reflect consultations undertaken on the broad options for growth and in particular consultations on Issues and Alternative Options and the Derby Housing Market Area Options for Growth Consultation.
+This process identified broad options to address the key issues identified in the first stage of consultation (Issues and Ideas) undertaken in January 2009. - 10.3 In assessing the broad options identified in the plan against the sustainability appraisal the Authority was able to conclude which options were likely to have the most positive economic and social effects and the least deterimantal environmental effects.
 The appraisal process also offered opportunity to consider whether all reasonable options had been considered by the Council in establishing broad options.
 Indeed through the SA the Authority has identified a number of broad strategic options not previously considered by the Authority.
 As such this process has presented opportunity to appraise other reasonable options and where appropriate amend the Plan accordingly.
-Significant broad options identified through the Sustainability Appraisal process included the need to consider the appropriateness of options for accommodating growth around Burton on Trent, the need to consider transport approaches which combine a mix of improvements to existing infrastructure, demand management and improve public transport (this hybrid option was eventually selected as the Councils preferred approach) and the need to deliver higher housing growth options put forward by a consortium of developers. - 11.3 Having identified the preferred development options the Council undertook more detailed appraisal work on the likely effects of development and where appropriate identified measures capable of reducing effects.
-These are documented in the following table, but were used to inform the development and scope of policies included in the the Draft Part 1 Local Plan.
+Significant broad options identified through the Sustainability Appraisal process included the need to consider the appropriateness of options for accommodating growth around Burton on Trent, the need to consider transport approaches which combine a mix of improvements to existing infrastructure, demand management and improve public transport (this hybrid option was eventually selected as the Councils preferred approach) and the need to deliver higher housing growth options put forward by a consortium of developers.